 Reserve Component Medical Reintegration

 RC Sailors may or may not return from deployment with medical issues requiring resolution.
-There are two primary approaches taken by the Navy to identify those who need care: medical screening at NMPS during demobilzation and completion of the PDHA/PDHRA.
-Additionally, RC Sailors should be familiar with their entitlement to continuing health care benefits after mobilization, which is one of the topics covered at NMPS.
+There are two primary approaches taken by the Navy to identify those who need care: medical screening at ECRC during demobilzation and completion of the PDHA/PDHRA.
+Additionally, RC Sailors should be familiar with their entitlement to continuing health care benefits after mobilization, which is one of the topics covered at ECRC.
 The IA program anticipates four categories of health care consumers, each having different medical R3 needs.

 Sailors who have no issues will simply complete their medical screening/separation physical and PDHA/PDHRA requirement.